deeplearninc/relaax/docs/Algorithms.md

     - _Fully connected Layers_: one layer with `256` hidden units and `ReLU` activation (by default).
     - _LSTM Layers_: one layer with `256` cell size (by default it's replaced with fully connected layer).
     - _Actor_: fully connected layer with number of units equals to `action_size` and `Softmax` activation (by default).
-    It outputs an `1-D` array with probability distribution between possible actions.
+    It outputs an `1-D` array of probability distribution over all possibly actions for the given state.
     - _Critic_: fully connected layer with `1` unit (by default).
     It outputs an `0-D` array representing the value of an state (expected return from this point).